originally posted in Concept Hub

-In the early and mid 90s Rapid Application Development and Graphic User Interface, a type of user interface which allows people to interact with a computer and computer-controlled devices, lowered the barriers for developers to create customized solutions or to customize pre-package solutions.
+In the early and mid-90s Rapid Application Development and Graphic User Interface, a type of user interface which allows people to interact with a computer and computer-controlled devices, lowered the barriers for developers to create customized solutions or to customize pre-package solutions.
 However, with the barriers to development lowered, communities of developers began to explore solutions that rivaled the big players in technology such as Microsoft, IBM, and Sun.

 In 1992 Linus Torvalds began to work on a non-commercial replacement for MINIX.
 His system would later become known as Linux and proved that a community of volunteer developers could create a system that could rival and in some opinions outperform systems that were developed by corporate employed developers.

 Almost 10 years later, Wikipedia was launched with the goal of gathering all the world’s knowledge.
 Articles are submitted, edited, and reviewed by volunteers in our global community.
-To date there are over 5 million registered editor accounts and Wikipedia gains over 1,700 articles a day.
+To date, there are over 5 million registered editor accounts and Wikipedia gains over 1,700 articles a day.
 Although credibility has been in constant debate, Wikipedia has managed to create guidelines and forums that have improved the credibility of each article.
 Today more than 33% of Americans reference Wikipedia as a primary reference source.
 (Source: Pew Internet & American Life Project).
-In the beginning of 2007 Wikipedia ranked 9th as the site with the most unique visitors according to comScore Networks Inc.
+At the beginning of 2007 Wikipedia ranked 9th as the site with the most unique visitors according to comScore Networks Inc.

 Email as a primitive form of a social network

-In 1999 Rick Levine, Christopher Locke, Doc Searls, and David Weinberger wrote The ClueTrain Manifesto, a set of 95 theses, or call to action, for all businesses operating within what is suggested to be a newly-connected marketplace.
+In 1999 Rick Levine, Christopher Locke, Doc Searls, and David Weinberger wrote The Cluetrain Manifesto, a set of 95 theses, or call to action, for all businesses operating within what is suggested to be a newly-connected marketplace.
 This was long before blogs and social networks.
 Their insights came from the idea that employees can connect with each other and with the organization’s customers.
 The most common way to connect was email.

-Email enables people connect and communication 1 to 1 or 1 to many, without regard to time or geographic barriers.
+Email enables people to connect and communication 1 to 1 or 1 to many, without regard to time or geographic barriers.
 Email is also archivable and measurable.
-However unlike today’s social networks, email is a closed network.
+However, unlike today’s social networks, email is a closed network.
 You can not access the communications in an email unless the email is sent to you.

 Forums and Message boards

 The early days of the Internet also saw the development and rapid adoption of online forums or message boards.
 These are threaded discussions that are typically displayed in chronological order.
 They allowed for open discussions about everything from the workplace, to sports, to technology.
-The limitations of a forum/message board is the effort involved to find relevant information and know when content is updated.
+The limitations of a forum/message board are the effort involved to find relevant information and know when content is updated.